KD9YQK/ARES_Sim_1/operators/Operator_06_Logistics_Access.md

 ## Assignment

-Tactical assignment: **Logistics**
+Tactical assignment: **Public Works**
-Fictitious team leader: **Logistics Lead**
+Fictitious team leader: **Public WOrks Lead**
 Starting location: **Public works garage**
-Role: Radio operator for a limited logistics and access support team
+Role: Radio operator for a limited public works support team

 ## Operator Rule

-You are the communicator for Logistics.
-You do not command logistics resources.
-You report what Logistics Lead tells you, what your card says is available, and what Net Control asks you to relay.
+You are the communicator for Public Works.
+You do not command these resources.
+You report what Public Works Lead tells you, what your card says is available, and what Net Control asks you to relay.

 ## Initial Check-In Scene — 00:00

 Your team is at the public works garage awaiting assignment.

-Logistics Lead tells you to check in and report availability.
+Public Works Lead tells you to check in and report availability.

 Communications task: